-Currently, Facebook is one of the largest social media networking sites with close to 400 million users.
+Currently, Facebook is still one of the largest social media networking sites.
 It stands to reason, if you advertise on Facebook, you have a good likelihood of reaching a targeted group of users – again, you need to know your demographic.

-The typical Facebook user spends close to 30 minutes a day on Facebook (but that figure is likely higher in many instances).
-There is a pay per click platform on the site but you need to target the ads to obtain maximum return on your investment.
+The typical Facebook user spends close to 20 minutes a day on Facebook.
+There is a pay per click platform on the site, but you need to target the ads to obtain maximum return on your investment.

 While advertising on a social media site might make good fiscal sense you need to take into consideration that your “friends” or “fans” may not want to see ads even though they have the option of not clicking them and therefore can ignore them.

 Nielsen says social media outlets like Facebook and Twitter have changed the nature of advertising by making it more “social.”
 In other words, it’s not Big Company A or Huge Company B trying to sell me something, it’s on a Facebook or Twitter business that I specifically sought out and “friended” or “followed.”
 By virtue of the fact that the individuals who have made the decision to follow you on any of the social media sites, they are more likely to look kindly upon any advertising they might see there.